graphql/graphql-over-http/README.md

 ## POST

-A standard GraphQL POST request should have a body which contains values of the request parameters encoded according to the value of `Content-Type` header.
+A GraphQL POST request instructs the server to perform a query, mutation or subscription operation.
+A GraphQL POST request should have a body which contains values of the request parameters encoded according to the value of `Content-Type` header of the request.

-For example if the `Content-Type` is `application/json` then the request body may be:
+When sending a POST request to a GraphQL server a client MUST include a body.

+A client MUST include a `content-type` with a POST request.

+### Example

+Given a POST request with a content type of `application/graphql+json` here is an example request body:

 ```json
 {